JalalAlbasri/ethfundme/README.md

 ### Running the development blockchain for Drizzle

-The EthFundMe frontend is build with drizzle-react and drizzle-react-components Drizzle requires the development blockchain to be run with increased block minig delay.
+The EthFundMe frontend is built with drizzle-react and drizzle-react-components.

+Drizzle requires the development blockchain to be run with increased block minig delay.

 Run the development blockchain with -b 3 to increase the block minig delay.